 I am so excited to share this lovely butterfly themed baby shower with you today.
 My client was hosting a shower for her sister and they decided that the color scheme be pink and brown to coordinate with the baby’s room.
-So, when I found this adorable Pink Boutique clip art and coordinating Chic Pink Stripes Paper collection from Woofy World I knew I was going to be able to create some really fantastic party elements.
+So, when I found this adorable Pink Boutique clip art I knew I was going to be able to create some really fantastic party elements.

 My client found an invitation online that she liked but wanted something with a bit more pizzazz.
 So, using the original invite for inspiration, I designed a custom invitation with a spray of butterflies against a chocolate brown background with all the details for the party.

 Next I needed to come up with some really great party décor ideas.
 My client kept repeating over and over that she wanted her niece and sister to be celebrated with a bang and that she wanted a real wow factor.
 I knew the perfect way to do that would be to create a fabulous dessert table for the party and to also create small focal points throughout her home.

 As guests entered the home, they were greeted with a welcome sign.
 I always like to feature a welcome sign of some sort for all my events.
 I was able to use the papers and some images from my Cricut to make this sign.
 The guest of honor is a sassy and hip lady.
 I really wanted to convey that image in this sign by using this modern silhouette image of an expectant mother!

 Mimosa cocktails were passed out as guests made their way into the main area of the party.
 Another little detail I like to add to my parties is some form of charm or decor to my drinking glasses.
 Dressing up a cocktail drink is as easy as adding a small embellishment to a basic cocktail stirrer.
 I attached little butterfly cut outs onto bamboo sticks to add the right amount of flair to these champagne flutes.